python33r/ktor-examples/music-club/README.md

 `Templates.kt` contains the configuration needed to support the use of Pebble templates.

-The bulk of the application logic is in `Routing.kt`.
-This sets up the routing of GET and POST requests to the code that can handle the request.
-That code uses Exposed's Data Access Objects API to make the necessary queries, then uses query results to render the appropriate template into HTML.
+`Routing.kt` sets up the routing of GET and POST requests to the relevant request handling code.
+This code is distributed across the files `Home.kt`, `Artists.kt` and `Albums.kt`.
+The request handlers use Exposed's Data Access Objects API to make the necessary queries, then use query results to render the appropriate Pebble template into HTML.
 The template files can be found in `resources/templates`.

 `Application.kt` provides the entry point for the application.
 It delegates configuration to the extension functions defined in the aforementioned files,